Haraken/Challenge_PerfectlyBalancedString/README.md

-Challenge about testing string input to see if the string is balanced or is a Palindrome.
+Challenge from reddit about testing string input to see if the string is balanced or is a Palindrome.